A basic sauerkraut recipe

 I recommend starting small and making a jar of sauerkraut first.
 I usually use a recycled 0.5l or similar size jar.

-1 head of cabbage (white or red)
+1 head of cabbage (red is more flavoursome)

 1-2 tbsp of caraway seeds (optional)

-- Place the cabbage shreds in a bowl and mix with salt and caraway seeds.
+Place shredded cabbage in a bowl and mix with salt and caraway seeds.
 Use your hands to massage salt into your cabbage and apply a bit of pressure to make sure the juice is coming out.
 It may help to leave it for a bit, 30min-1 hour.
 The cabbage should soften and get juicier.
 Before you start filling your jar, there has to be some juice already at the bottom of your bowl.
 If not, massage it for longer.

-- When you’ve finished stuffing the jar, find something to weigh down the cabbage to keep it submerged.
-I use a glass that fits in the jar, filled with water and pushed down on top of cabbage to squeeze out even more juice.
+When you’ve finished stuffing the jar, find something to weigh down the cabbage to keep it submerged.
+I use a glass that fits in the jar filled with water and pushed down on top of cabbage to squeeze out even more juice.
 You can also get glass weights, which are a bit more practical.
 Make sure your sauerkraut is submerged at all times.
 This is the key to a successful fermentation.